 Environmental Protection Agency (EPA).

-This regulation establishes tolerances for residues of fomesafen in or on multiple commodities which are identified and discussed later in this document.
+This regulation establishes tolerances for residues of fomesafen in or on the tuberous and corm vegetable subgroup 1C, the legume vegetable group 6, and the low growing berry subgroup 13-07G (except cranberry).
 Interregional Research Project Number 4 (IR-4) requested these tolerances under the Federal Food, Drug, and Cosmetic Act (FFDCA).

 Start Further Info